|

 the sidelength of the base be b

-as shown, so that the largest square is removed
+and assume that as shown, so that the largest square is removed

 from the base as shown.
 Then removing the square, we are left